niden-net/niden-net/_posts/2020-02-04-php-8-goodies.md

 Years ago Andres Gutierrez was working on a JIT compiler for Zephir, allowing Zephir code to be compiled on the fly and printing results back to the user, without having to compile the whole extension.
 The video can be found [here](https://player.vimeo.com/video/91588214).
 It showed a lot of promise, for at least simple extensions.
 Compiling Phalcon for instance would probably not be something I would want to do because it is a big extension.
 However, the project never took off and sadly Andres decided not to pursue it so I am only left with the memories...

 ### Union types
 For those that have used [Zephir](https://zephir-lang.com), you have seen union types support there.
-For instance we can have something like this:
+For instance, we can have something like this:

 ```zephir
 public function generate() -> bool | array